Syllabus:

 The students will be able to:

-- Identify the key design principles across a range of related texts.
+• Identify the key design principles across a range of related texts.

-- Participate substantively in discussions across the range of texts included in the course readings.
+• Participate substantively in discussions across the range of texts included in the course readings.

 Evaluation:

 Students will be graded on the quality of the work and the discussions they lead, and also on their general participation in the intellectual activity of the class.
-The criterion in both cases will be the effective understanding and application of the concepts of the authors in the design of their artifact.
+The criterion in both cases will be the effective understanding and application of the concepts of the authors in the design of their artifacts.

-- Class evaluation 50%
+• Class evaluation 30%

-- General Participation — 20%
+• General Participation — 25%

-- Project evaluation 50%
+• Project evaluation 70%

 Tutorials on:

-Tutorial on How to Write a Paper:
+Tutorial on How to Articulate an HCI Paper:

-Writing and reflecting on the Interactive System.
 Guidance for writing a good HCI paper, inspired by S. Greenberg and J Galvan.

 Abstract